jellyfin-archive/jellyfin-blog/content/posts/jellyfin-10-5-0.md

 The most noticeable visual change is the **new details page layout**.
 It puts the artwork of your library front and center while looking more modern and polished.

 We have also completely **overhauled SSA/ASS subtitle support**.
 Through the use of asm.js and Web Assembly, we now provide improved rendering for these formats, fixing some long-standing issues for anime lovers.
+Note that this feature is still experimental.
+If you notice lag in the rendering of complex effects, you can enable burn-in by selecting *All complex formats* in *User Settings > Subtitles > Burn subtitles*.

 However, most of the new developments in the web client are not immediately visible.
 We spent a lot of time preparing and cleaning the code for future improvements.